rx-angular/rx-angular/libs/state/actions/docs/Readme.md

 ### Usage for template events

-In components/templates we can use the optional `transforms` param to reduce repetativ code in the template.
+In components/templates we can use the optional `transforms` param to reduce repetitive code in the template.
 In addition, we can use it as a shorthand in the template and directly connect to action dispatching in the class.

 ```typescript